tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson25.md

 ```

 ## updating the layout
-We also need to add login/logout links to the layout by modifing the layout as follows
+We also need to add login/logout links to the layout by modifing the layout as follows.
+This uses the loggedIn boolean (from res.locals.loggedIn) to decide whether to draw a login button
+or a logout button with an about page link.
+Otherwise the code is essentially the same as last time.
 ``` javascript

     <nav class="navbar navbar-expand-lg bg-body-tertiary">